Amlali5/Ivolve-Training/linux/lab4/README.md

-# Red Hat LVM Management
+# Disk Management and Logical Volume Setup

 This document outlines the steps to manage Logical Volume Management (LVM) on a Red Hat system.